pnavitha/pnavitha.github.io/README.md

-This project was forked from the dummy app "peso".
+This project was forked from the dummy app "paiso".

 ## Functionality